Sarah Zadrazil

 Sarah Zadrazil (born 19 February 1993) is an Austrian footballer who plays as a midfielder for German club Bayern Munich and the Austria national team.
-With over 120 appearances for her country, she is the third-most capped player in Austria's history.
+With 128 appearances for her country, she is the second-most capped player in Austria's history.

 College career

 Zadrazil played college soccer for the East Tennessee State Buccaneers (ETSU) in the southeastern United States.
 During her four years with the Buccaneers, Zadrazil broke several ETSU records.
 Her freshman year she tied the single-season assists record for a freshman.
 She was named to The Atlantic Sun Freshman of the Year.
 She followed this impressive freshman year with a sophomore year that saw her score 8 goals and provide 11 assist, meriting her the 2013 Atlantic Sun Player of the Year.
 Her junior year saw her become the ETSU career-leader in points, assists and shots attempted.
 She was named to the Southern Conference All-First Team and All-Tournament Team and NSCAA All-Southern Region Second Team.
 She finished her senior year being named to the NSCAA All-Southern Region Third team and became the first ever ETSU player to win the Southern Conference Player of the Year award.
 Zadrazil left ETSU as its career leader in points (101), assists (48), game-winning goals (11), shots attempted (213) and shots on goal (106).
 She graduated with a degree in exercise science.